pemcoins/.github/profile/README.md

 [Security Overview Dashboard](https://github.com/orgs/pemcoins/security)

-All critical and high vulnerabilities must be patched within 30 days.
+All critical and high vulnerabilities must be patched within 30 days from the time of the alert.

-Email security@pemco.com to report vulnerabilites.
+Email InformationSecurity@pemco.com to report vulnerabilites.